dwivedikunal100/Alert-Detection-Using-SNS/readme.md

-# Earthquake analysis using twitter
+# Alert Detection Using Social Networking Sites
 It is a web application to track live tweets/messages from social networking sites and in case of an alert of a natural disaster alerting registered users by sending mails to them based on their relative location with respect to the disaster.
 Technologies used were NodeJs, Bootstrap, Sqlite.

 To run this application